 Here is what you will need:

 - Any size hook.
-I used US H8/5 mm crochet hook (Did you know you can purchase my go-to hooks on Amazon?)
+I used US H8/5 mm crochet hook (Check out my favorite hooks here)

 - A yarn weight that works with your hook size.
 I used worsted weight yarn.

 Remember, you can make your swatch with any size hook and yarn weight.
 Read all about How to Swatch Here.